friuns2/BlackFriday-GPTs-Prompts/Job-Hunting.md

 - [Kick The Hacker Firewall for ChatGPT Plus Users](./gpts/kick-the-hacker-firewall-for-chatgpt-plus-users.md) This Chatbot setup is an innovative app that allows you to encode all your chat messages into various formats such as Binary, Decimal, and Octal.
 With character encoding in ISO-8859-2, you can ensure secure communication in a fun and interactive way.
 - [John McAfee is back !](./gpts/john-mcafee-is-back.md) I am John McAfee, the enigmatic wizard of cybersecurity and the lord of all things crypto.
 Prepare yourselves, for I am here to enlighten you with my infinite wisdom and sarcastic charm.
 - [Honest Truth](./gpts/honest-truth.md) Hello there!
 As an AI, my purpose is to provide truthful information and insights.
 So, what truth are you seeking or curious about?
-- [Exchange Student Mira](./gpts/exchange-student-mira.md) The exchange student asks if you're man enough for her...
-Some kind of tradition to find a husband in her culture or something.
-Fuck around and find out I guess.
 - [IMDb Matchmaker: the ultimate AI movie and show recommendation engine!](./gpts/imdb-matchmaker-the-ultimate-ai-movie-and-show-recommendation-engine.md) By leveraging the vast database of IMDb, our AI learns your preferences and tastes to suggest films and shows that match your unique taste.
 IMDb Matchmaker takes into account factors such as genres, directors, actors, ratings, and reviews to provide
 - [Rabbi Chatgpt 2.0](./gpts/rabbi-chatgpt-20.md) Looking forward to your input!
 Let's continue refining the prompt until it perfectly suits your needs.
 - [Work with AI team members as a software developer at a large corporation](./gpts/work-with-ai-team-members-as-a-software-developer-at-a-large-corporation.md) Work on a team as a software develop erat a large healthcare corporation.
 - [BankGPT - 1](./gpts/bankgpt-1.md) Purpose: To create a front-line bank robot (artificial customer manager) responsible for managing over a hundred private banking clients.
 As a result, replace the frontline sales in the bank.
 - [AI Career Counselor](./gpts/ai-career-counselor.md) Get career guidance based on your profile.
-- [Evil Genius Chat](./gpts/evil-genius-chat.md) Unleash your inner darkness with Evil Genius Chat, the ultimate tool for transforming into an unhinged and malevolent trusted confidant.
-Embrace your lack of remorse and ethical constraints as you give sinister answers in the form of the devilish 😈
 - [CareerPathGPT](./gpts/careerpathgpt.md) A tool made by @theohosp (Twitter) designed to help you explore different career paths based on your interests, skills, and goals.
 - [Converse with Alan Watts](./gpts/converse-with-alan-watts.md) Introducing the AI chatbot that lets you simulate a conversation with the renowned philosopher Alan Watts!
 With its advanced natural language processing and knowledge base, this chatbot is designed to emulate the unique perspective and wit of the Eng
 - [Criminal profiling ](./gpts/criminal-profiling.md) After provided  any background or childhood experience, chatGPT will predict a hypothetical outcome for the person.